-Simply speaking, it is a computer program using artificial intelligence techniques.
-It uses a database of expert knowledge to offer advice or make decisions in some specific area (the area here is handwriting and bank checks environment).
-Concerning a general block diagram, we will adapt here the block diagram suggested by JA Bullinaria, 2005, [41] shown in Fig, 2, because we found it informative and suitable.
-The heart of this expert system is the knowledge base (facts, rules and heuristics) and the inference engine that applies rules to the facts to infer new facts.
-Rules that represent the knowledge of the domain expert are collected and formulated by the knowledge engineer and programmed and stored in the KB by thespecialized programmer.
+Any expert system must contain at least: (1) a knowledge base, (2) an inference engine and (3) a user interface.
+An explanatory component and conflict resolution mechanism can be added [41].
+The heart of the expert system is the knowledge base (facts, rules and heuristics) and the inference engine that applies rules to the facts to infer new facts.
+Rules that represent the knowledge of the domain expert are collected and formulated by the knowledge engineer and programmed and stored in the KB by the specialized programmer.
 The domain expert, the knowledge engineer and the programmer are the necessary team to build the ES.